Quantum Approximate Optimization Algorithm with Adaptive Bias Fields: Speedup parameter

-Here we list $p^*$ for the calculation of the speedup $S(n)$ shown in Fig. 4 in the main text.
+In Table~\ref{tab:p}, we list $p^*$ for the calculation of the speedup $S(n)$ shown in Fig.~\ref{fig:speedup} in the main text.
 For the QAOA, $p^*$ is obtained from the fitting function.
 For the ab-QAOA, $p^*$ is obtained directly from the numerical simulation.
 For clarity of the speedup, all $p^{*}$ are rounded to integers.